Noncollapsed degeneration of Einstein 4-manifolds I: First coordinates

 The diffeomorphism of Proposition \ref{Premières coordonnées} allows us to pull back our Einstein metric on a flat annulus $A_{e}(\rho_1, \rho_2) \subset \mathbb{R}^4\slash \Gamma$, where the Einstein metric $g$ is $C^\infty$-close to the flat metric $g_e$.
 This will let us construct hypersurfaces of almost constant second fundamental form for our Einstein metric.

-\begin{note} Here and in the following, we will use the convention that our normal vectors point outwards, and we define the second fundamental form as which ensures that spheres in the Euclidean space have positive second fundamental form. \end{note}
+\begin{rem} Here and in the following, we will use the convention that our normal vectors point outwards, and we define the second fundamental form as which ensures that spheres in the Euclidean space have positive second fundamental form. \end{rem}

 \begin{lem} For any $l\in\mathbb{N}$, there exists $C>0$ and $\delta_0>0$ such that if a metric $g$ on $A_e\big(\frac{1}{4},4\big)$ satisfies,

 we have, for all $s\in \big[\frac{1}{4},4\big]$, the sphere of radius $s$ of $\mathbb{R}^n\slash \Gamma$, $\mathcal{S}_s$, has a second fundamental form for $g$, $A_g^{\mathcal{S}_s}$, which satisfies